jnwatson/py-lmdb/docs/index.rst

         >>> # Error: database cannot share name of existing key!
         >>> subdb = env.open_db('somename')

-When a sub-database has been opened with :py:meth:`Environment.open_db` the resulting handle is shared with all environment users.
+When a named database has been opened with :py:meth:`Environment.open_db` the resulting handle is shared with all environment users.
 In particular this means any user calling :py:meth:`Environment.close_db` will invalidate the handle for all users.
 For this reason databases are never closed automatically, you must